CCvitaminHsieh/Bloch/README.md

 # Bloch

-Simulation practice about atom-field interaction between a two-level system and a microwave pulse.
+Simulation practice about atom-field interaction between a two-level system and a simple pulse.